 Probiotic Food Sources

-There are many ways different food sources that contain live probiotics.
-Ideally, it is preferable to eat probiotic rich foods before using supplementation.
+There are many ways different food sources contain live probiotics.
+Ideally, it is preferable to eat probiotic-rich foods before using supplementation.
 If you are seeking non-dairy yogurt options, there are several that contain live probiotic cultures.
-Yogurts made from rice, soy and coconut milk are available on the market and also contain added probiotics that can provide the same benefits.
-Other alternative sources of probiotics include eating fermented foods like brewer’s yeast, miso, sauerkraut, or micro algae.
+Yogurts made from rice, soy, and coconut milk are available on the market and also contain added probiotics that can provide the same benefits.
+Other alternative sources of probiotics include eating fermented foods like brewer’s yeast, miso, sauerkraut, or microalgae.

 - Fermented sauerkraut